KshitizRajan7/Vrit-Frontend-Task1/README.md

 ## ✨ Features

-- **Dynamic component rendering** with support for custom titles, directional arrows, and pointer positions
+- **Dynamic tooltip & testimonial components** with customizable titles, directional arrows, and pointer positions
-- **Video integration** with mute icon and autoplay behavior
+- **Video integration** with mute icon, autoplay, loop, and hover interactions
-- **Pointer support for all directions** including `top`, `left`, `right`, and `bottom`
-- **Hover-triggered animation and transition** for `TextHover` and `VideoHover` with bounce and movement effects
+- **Directional pointer support** (`top`, `left`, `right`, `bottom`) rendered with pixel-perfect accuracy
+- **Hover-based animations** using `floatUpDown` keyframes for smooth vertical image floating
+- **Image translation on hover** in `TestimonialMiddle` to shift visuals outside the component dynamically
-- Added `fadeCycle` animation using global CSS for smooth fade-in/fade-out transitions
+- `fadeCycle` animation using global CSS for fade-in/fade-out transitions
-- Designed and implemented all components as shown in provided reference images
+- Clean and modular React component structure with prop-based logic
+- Responsive and visually aligned layout matching design specifications
-- Supports PNG, GIF, and MP4 assets from `public/assets` and `public/gif` folders
+- Support for image, GIF, and video assets from `public/assets` and `public/gif`
-- Responsive layout and proper alignment for all components
-- Refactored `TextComponent` to include nested `FrameComponent` and an action button with an arrow icon
+- Refactored `TextComponent` includes nested layout, title, description, and a call-to-action arrow button
-- Modular and maintainable component structure using prop-based logic
-- Verified and optimized all asset paths for use across components

 ---